The pace of change within the nation’s energy sector and demographic makeup demands that we better use our economic resources and human capital.

 We work with our partners to develop tools, resources, and technical assistance opportunities to increase participation in the energy economy.

-The Oil & Gas Workforce Development Map is a connection point for people to jobs in the Oil & Gas sector of the Energy Industry.
+The Workforce Development Resource Map is a connection point for people to jobs in the Energy Industry.
 Careers that support the energy Industry range from STEM and technical fields to transportation and logistics services.
 The energy industry is one that reaches every person and business around the nation.
 Find your path to a new career supporting the industry today.